hojelse/notplateup/README.md

-# Not PLateUp!
+# Not PlateUp!
-This is NOT PlateUp!!!!!
+This is NOT PlateUp!